5 Perfectly Imperfect Traits of Humanness and How to Manage Them

-What we focus upon is what we will notice more of, rather than ruminating over the impact or perceived harm change or the unknown can bring, re-frame your thinking to the wonder of possibility and all it may contain.
-Life is a mystery and we may never figure it out but we can be mindful of our thought patterns so that we can discern a greater flow with what’s in store.
+What we focus upon is what we will notice more of.
+Rather than ruminating over the perceived harm the unknown can bring, re-frame your thinking to the wonder of possibility and all it may contain.
+Life is a mystery.
+We may never figure it out but we can be mindful of our thought patterns so that we can discern a greater flow with what’s in store.

 5. Judgement and Expectations

 Can we ever be judgement or expectation free?
-Perhaps not, but we can take the time to be more fluid and flexible in what we expect for ourselves and others.
-We are all just doing the best we can with the knowledge, wisdom and experience we have at that time- and that is totally OK, as Maya Angelou said “When you know better, do better”.
+Perhaps not.
+But we can take the time to be more fluid and flexible in what we expect for ourselves and others.
+We are all just doing the best we can with the knowledge, wisdom and experience we have at that time.
+And that is totally OK.
+As Maya Angelou wisely said “When you know better, do better”.

-Rather than deny our humanness…we should embrace it, it is only what we refute, box away and bury deeply in our inner emotional graves that has the potential to cause greater conflict within us.
+Rather than deny our humanness…we should embrace it.
+It is what we refute, box away and bury deeply in our emotional graves that has the potential to cause greater conflict within us.
 Self awareness bursts through the bubbles of our own thinking so that we may learn to appreciate and understand our imbalances, faults and flaws in order to transcend them.
-Our ego is not the bad guy; it is how we respond and take action from our spiritual compass that humbles and tames our egoistic tendencies.
+Your ego is not the bad guy.
+How you respond and take action from your spiritual compass humbles and tames your egoistic tendencies and human imperfections.

 “Reflection offers a retrospective exploration, a way to figure out how everything fits and connects now on your journey- and being done so without regret or remorse.
 Reflection is the birthplace of discernment, an insightful and awakening place that grants you to keep what you need and smartly sift away the rest.” – Christine Evangelou/Stardust and Star Jumps

 Thank you for reading!
-Please share this article to a friend and check out Rocks Into Roses: Life Lessons for Inspiration and Personal Growth for more soul support and guidance!
+Please share this article to a perfectly imperfect friend and check out Rocks Into Roses: Life Lessons for Inspiration and Personal Growth for more soul support and guidance!
 Chrissy 🙂